jinghzhu/KubernetesCRD/README.md

 	}
     ```

-2. register the CRD.
+2. Register the CRD.
 Please note that it can only be accessed by CLI now as mentioned before.

     ```go
     // Init a CRD.
-	crd, err := testv1.CreateCustomResourceDefinition(apiextensionsClientSet)
+	crd, err := examplev1.CreateCustomResourceDefinition(apiextensionsClientSet)
 	if err != nil && !apierrors.IsAlreadyExists(err) {
 		panic(err)
 	}
     ```

-3. create the API client to help access the CRD.
+3. Create the API client to help access the CRD.

     ```go
     // Make a new config for extension's API group and use the first one as the baseline.